isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <br>

 <font size=4><b>P1 to P6 Malay Reading Programme</b>
-<br>The Malay Language Department promotes the love of reading through our class library programme, which gives students the opportunity to read aloud with peers and complete a book journal as personal reflection.
+<br><br>The Malay Language Department promotes the love of reading through our class library programme, which gives students the opportunity to read aloud with peers and complete a book journal as personal reflection.
 They are exposed to various genres of books through the exchange of books with their peers.</font>
 <br><br>

 <font size=4><b>P1 to P6 School based Oracy programme</b></font>